 Solo Whist is played with a standard 52-card deck.
-While you could use any manner of 52-card deck out there, why wouldn’t you use Denexa 100% Plastic Playing Cards?
+While you could use any manner of 52-card deck out there, if you want a deck that’s durable enough to last through any game, always use Denexa 100% Plastic Playing Cards.

 Solo traditionally handles scoring through counters of some form, such as poker chips.
 If the players desire, each counter can be purchased in an initial buy-in and represent some amount of real money.
 Otherwise, the counters can serve as valueless MacGuffins.
 Score can also be kept with pencil and paper.

 Shuffle and deal thirteen cards to each player in sets of three, with the thirteenth card being dealt by itself.
 The dealer’s thirteenth card, the last card in the deck, is turned face-up.
 The suit of this card is considered the default suit for this hand.

 Each hand begins with a bidding round, with the player to the dealer’s left opening the bidding.
 Players may make any of the following bids, from lowest to highest:

 - Prop (1 credit): Player makes a proposal to join in a temporary alliance with any other player in an attempt to capture eight tricks.
 So long as no higher bid has been made, any other player may respond with “Cop”, accepting the proposal and joining the alliance, should the bid not be overcalled.
 The default suit becomes trump.